yongning0310/tp/docs/UserGuide.md

 ⚠️  **Be extremely careful if you make any changes to the data file!**
 - If you make incorrect formatting changes, insert duplicate internship entries, or give [invalid values](#parameter-constraints) to certain parameters, Flagship will discard all data and start with an empty data file on the next run.
 - If you add extra spaces in the parameters (e.g. company name or role), we will not be able to remove the spaces effectively.
-This will adversely affect what is displayed on the GUI.
+This will adversely affect what is displayed on the GUI and your ability to filter internship entries.

 Hence, you are highly recommended to take a backup of the file before editing it.
 </div>